 The display(s) will turn all white.
-Inspect these screens for pixels defects.
+Inspect these screens for pixel defects.

 - Pressing “NEXT >>” again will start stage 2.

-A vertical single-pixel-wide black line will scroll across the screen, allowing you to check for more pixels defects.
+A vertical single-pixel-wide black line will scroll across the screen, allowing you to check for more pixel defects.

 - Press NEXT again to start test 2.

 - Press each key on the Vset one at a time.
 Press for long enough to confirm status on the screen

 - Checks all of the keys on the VSet’s front panel.

 - You will see a visual representation of the buttons on the display.
 They are color-coded to indicate status:

 - Red means the key has not been pressed.